allons42/eBiota/README.md

 ## Main Results

-The results mentioned in our paper is quite large, and can be downloaded from zenodo: link.
+The results mentioned in our paper is quite large, and can be downloaded from Zenodo ([doi: 10.5281/zenodo.13762656](https://doi.org/10.5281/zenodo.13762656)).

 The following results are included:

-1. eBiota-GEM: 21,514 Genome-Scale Metabolic Models (GEMs) constructed using CarveMe based on RefSeq complete genomes.
+1. **GEM.tar.gz**: The eBiota-GEM dataset, containing 21,514 Genome-Scale Metabolic Models (GEMs) constructed using CarveMe based on RefSeq complete genomes.
-2. baterial evaluation: The evaluation of the ability to uptake substrates and secret productions for all 21514 GEMs.
+2. **Baterial_evaluation.tar.gz**: The evaluation of the ability to uptake substrates and secret productions for all 21514 GEMs.
-3. community design result: The result calculated from eBiota-GEM includes various combinations for two-bacterial consortia, covering strain IDs, substrates, products, yields, dual-bacterial growth, single-bacterial growth, co-occurrence predictions, and interactions.
+3. **Community_results.tar.gz**: The results calculated from eBiota-GEM includes various combinations for two-bacterial consortia, covering strain IDs, substrates, products, yields, dual-bacterial growth, single-bacterial growth, co-occurrence predictions, and interactions.
-4. cultivation information: The mapping of eBiota-GEM to BacDive database, including hierarchical category,  culture medium, temperature, and oxygen tolerance.
-The data is accessed at Oct 15 2022.
-5. supplementary tables in papers.

 ## Citation

-eBiota: a platform for *ab initio* designing microbial communities with desired functions
+eBiota: microbial community-scale metabolic modelling and deep learning *ab initio* design microbial communities with desired functions from large-scale seed pools